ibrsam/FreeEnergyNoneqT/README.md

 Calculations presented here are based on https://github.com/jan-janssen/pyiron-free-energy where classes for Frenkel-Ladd and Reversible Scaling are developed and tested within the pyiron package.

-The main work intriduced here is based on reproducing the results of ["Nonequilibrium free-energy calculation of solids using LAMMPS" DOI:10.1016/j.commatsci.2015.10.050](https://DOI.org/10.1016/j.commatsci.2015.10.050).
+The main work introduced here is based on reproducing the results of ["Nonequilibrium free-energy calculation of solids using LAMMPS" DOI:10.1016/j.commatsci.2015.10.050](https://DOI.org/10.1016/j.commatsci.2015.10.050).

 ## python classes for nonequilibrium thermodynamic integration
   - Author: Eslam Saad  Ibrahim